gcallipo/PicoPi-Demodulator/README.md

 [13.08.2023] - Added new schematic.
 Apply a good I/Q audio level from an SDR receiver.
 For the ElkSDR-UNO you can increase the input audio level in using a small pre amplifier.

+NOTE: The project was build with Arduino IDE v.
+1.8.19 and v.
+2.x.x with the earlephilhower/arduino-pico plugin (compiled with the v.
+4.0.x)
+      you need also some additional libraries:
+      https://www.arduino.cc/reference/en/libraries/arduinofft/     (compiled with thw v.
+2.0)
+      https://github.com/olikraus/U8g2_Arduino                      (compiled with the v.
+2.35.30)

 Credits: Thank you to JR3XNW for the code related the band scope waterfall.